Ethics & Disclosure

 Conflict of Interest Disclosure

-- The facilitator is the sole researcher, author, and architect of this research
+- The facilitator, M. Lovett, is the sole researcher, author, and architect of this research

-- The facilitator works professionally outside the AI research field and operates a small AI automation consultancy
+- The facilitator works professionally outside the AI research field and operates a small AI consultancy

 - The consultancy's business model could evolve to encompass AI interaction methodology informed by this research